Check Out 5 Common Signs Of Root Canal Infection

 Acute pain is one of the biggest warning signs that make people seek a dentist’s help when suffering a root canal infection.
 The pain grows when you bite down or put pressure on the affected tooth.
 Even, you may experience tooth sensitivity when you have hot/cold food and drinks.

-The pain can also generate from inflammation of the gums.
+The pain can also generate by inflammation of the gums.
 The swelling makes your gum red and tender.

 When the inside layer of the tooth gets infected, the tooth may convert to brown or yellow.
 When the infection reaches the pulp tissues, they become dark brown, and that transforms the tooth color.

 During the procedure of root canal therapy, your dentist brings out the dying or necrotic pulp material.
 And then he/she applies the tooth filling.